Mindhunter (TV series): Development and production

 The musical score was written by Jason Hill.

 The second season was originally reported to consist of eight episodes; however, the season ultimately contained nine episodes.
 Shooting took place between April and December 2018.
 Directors for the second season were Fincher, Andrew Dominik, and Carl Franklin.

 In November 2019, a potential third season was reported to have been put on indefinite hold until Fincher finished working on his next film, Mank.
 Fincher planned to make five seasons.
 In January 2020, Netflix announced that the cast had been released from their contracts and that the series was on indefinite hold, as Fincher was busy with other projects.
 A Netflix spokesperson stated, "He may revisit Mindhunter again in the future, but in the meantime felt it wasn't fair to the actors to hold them from seeking other work while he was exploring new work of his own."
 In October 2020, Fincher confirmed the series was done for now, and a Netflix spokesperson said that a third season may be possible "maybe in five years".
 The next month, some of the reasons to suspend the series were fleshed out – cost (Fincher stated, "It had a very passionate audience, but we never got the numbers that justified the cost."), production (the second season showrunner was fired and eight of the scripts were rewritten), management (co-producer Peter Mavromates said of Fincher, "Even when he wasn't directing an episode, he was overseeing it."), and exhaustion (Fincher said, "I certainly needed some time away").
 In February 2023, Fincher confirmed that the series was officially over.

-In 2025, Holt McCallany revealed that Fincher had been having "conversations" about potentially reviving the series back with three two-hour movies.
+In 2025, Holt McCallany revealed that Fincher had been having "conversations" about potentially reviving the series with three two-hour movies.
 "I know there are writers that are working, but you know, David has to be happy with scripts."